Lithuanian name: Vardas (given name)

 There are some popular names of gods and goddesses from Lithuanian mythology that are used as personal names, such as Laima, goddess of luck, Žemyna, goddess of earth, Gabija, goddess of fire; Žilvinas, a serpent prince from the fairy tale Eglė the Queen of Serpents, Jūratė, goddess of the sea, and Kastytis, from the legend about Jūratė and Kastytis.

-A distinctive practice dominated in the ethnic region of Lithuania Minor, then part of East Prussia, where Lithuanized German personal names were common, such as Ansas (Hans), Grėtė (Grete), Vilius (Wilhelm) among Prussian Lithuanians.
+A distinctive practice dominated in the ethnic region of Lithuania Minor, then part of East Prussia, where Lithuanised German personal names were common, such as Ansas (Hans), Grėtė (Grete), Vilius (Wilhelm) among Prussian Lithuanians.
 Some of them are still in use among Lithuanians.

 The choice of a given name is influenced by fashion.
 Many parents may name their child after a national hero or heroine, some otherwise famous person, or a character from a book, film, or TV show.
 However, many names used in today's Lithuania have been in use since the ancient times.